Treehouse-39/Treehouse/README.md

 </div>
 <br />
 <div align='center'>
-Sunlyte is a mobile application that lets you keep track of your family tree and access your family members' contact info!
+Treehouse is a mobile application that lets you keep track of your family tree and access your family members' contact info!
 </div>
 <br />
 <div align='center'>